"Waldorf education strives to create

 Waldorf schools aim to benefit children in a number of ways, few of which have much to do with education.

-None of this makes much sense except to committed Anthroposophists and their fellow occultists.
-And very little of it has any connection to what we normally think of as education.*** Certainly, Waldorf teachers do not cram their students with information.
+None of this makes a particle of sense except to committed occultists.
+And very little of it has any connection to what we normally think of as education.*** Certainly, Waldorf teachers do not "cram" their students with information.
 The less a Waldorf student is exposed to real knowledge of the real world, the better Waldorf teachers will be able to pursue their aims.

 * Completion of this stage is signaled by the replacement of baby teeth with adult teeth — a process given extraordinary importance by Anthroposophists.

 ** Anthroposophists believe that in addition to a physical body, a fully developed human being has an etheric body (essentially a constellation of life forces), an astral body (soul forces), and an "I" (spirit forces that realize divine human individuality).
 According to Waldorf belief, the latter three bodies are invisible; they can be discerned only through clairvoyance.
 These bodies incarnate gradually, through a series of seven-year-long phases.
 [See “Most Significant”.]